Click here to see a great slideshow about the experience of our PDC course: pdc-digital-brochure

 Take individual classes, or the full set to become a certified Permaculture designer

 This course is great for anyone interested in the principles of permaculture and the art of sustainable living.
 Permaculture is a practical design science, based on the patterns and principles of natural systems.
 Drawing from wisdom in nature, permaculture is a creative and thoughtful response to the disconnected modern paradigm of resource extraction, industrial growth, and consumerism.

 The 3-month Permaculture Design Certificate (PDC) course is a subset of the Holistic Sustainability Semester (link), and offsite students (local commuters) are welcome!
 The course follows the established international standard of 72 hours of contact time with experienced instructors, including a final group design project that brings together everything the students have learned.
 The course curriculum is taught once per week, with 6 hours of classroom time each Wednesday for three months.

 Students who choose to take the full Holistic Sustainability Semester will gain three months of community experience AND a strong knowledge base in permaculture principles and practices, plus two certificates.
 For others, these courses are a flexible, accessible way to gain permaculture knowledge without having to take two straight weeks off work to do it (like most courses).
 The extended learning period also helps with integrating the knowledge and discerning ones future direction in an unrushed way.

 This PDC can be a launching pad to an ethical livelihood in environmental or land-based jobs such as edible landscaping.
 You can design your current or future property, and even move on to be a professional designer or teacher.
+Earn college credit through Humboldt State University.
 Overall it will help you become more empowered and resilient, gaining perspective and skills that will be increasingly valuable in an unstable world.

 Fall 2017 course dates: August 30 – November 15